tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Node.js SDK/快速入门_intl_en.md

 There are three ways to get the authentication credentials for your instance by passing in different parameters during instantiation:

-1. During instantiation, pass in your `SecretId` and `SecretKey`, and each time a signature is required, it will be internally calculated by the instance.
+1. During instantiation, pass in your `SecretId` and `SecretKey`.
+Each time a signature is required, it will be internally calculated by the instance.
-2. During instantiation, pass in the `getAuthorization` callback function, and each time a signature is required, it will be calculated and returned to the instance through this callback.
+2. During instantiation, pass in the `getAuthorization` callback function.
+Each time a signature is required, it will be calculated and returned to the instance through this callback.
-3. During instantiation, pass in the `getSTS` callback, and each time a temporary key is required, it will be returned to the instance for signature calculation within the instance during each request.
+3. During instantiation, pass in the `getSTS` callback.
+Each time a temporary key is required, it will be returned to the instance for signature calculation within the instance during each request.

 ### Tips